Enterprise Change Management

 The second case for working to build organizational capabilities and competencies is based on change load.
 Organizations are experiencing and expecting more change than ever before.
 The velocity of change continues to increase with more frequent, larger and more imperative changes.
 In an environment where change is constant and unavoidable, the time is right to build a capability to more efficiently and effectively implement those changes, and institutionalizing change management is one solution.

-Prosci Best Practices in Research benchmarking data shows that more and more organizations are reaching a point of change saturation.
-The percentage of participants reporting being near or past the point of saturation has risen dramatically, from 59% in 2007 to 73% in 2019.
+Prosci's Best Practices in Change Management benchmarking data shows that more and more organizations are reaching a point of change saturation.
+The percentage of participants reporting being near or past the point of saturation has risen dramatically, from 59% in 2007 to 75% in 2023.
 One approach for addressing the consequences of change saturation is to more effectively manage each effort in the change portfolio.

 A common organizational standard for change management is more effective than allowing each project to address change management on its own.
 The advantages of deploying change management from an enterprise perspective include: